Semi-arid Pampas

-The Semi-arid Pampas, also known as the Dry Pampas, is a temperate grassland ecoregion of central Argentina.
+The Semi-arid Pampas, also known as the Dry Pampas, is a temperate grassland ecoregion of south central Argentina.

 Setting

 The Semi-arid Pampas cover an area of 327,000 km2, including western Buenos Aires Province, southern Cordoba and San Luis Provinces and most of La Pampa Province.
 The area is, in all, home to no more than a million people, who generally enjoy some of the nation's lowest poverty rates.

 The Humid Pampas grassland lies to the east, while the drier Argentine Espinál (thorny) grassland lies to the west.
 The soil tends to be sandier in this region than to the east, though both regions are characterized by their mostly minimal incline and frequent finger lakes.
 Generally more similar than not, these two biomes are mostly distinguished by their contrasting rainfall quantities, soil quality and land use; this section of the pampas typically sees about a third less rainfall (700 mm, 27 in) than the humid pampas.